India: Painting & Sculpture

 Mughal

 Mughal painting is a miniaturist style of Indian painting, typically executed to illustrate texts and manuscripts.
 It emerged and flourished during the the Mughal Empire in the sixteenth-nineteenth centuries, coinciding with the upsurge in the art of illumination in Persia, which reached its heyday during the Safavid Dynasty (1501-1722).
-In fact, Mughal pictures were a blend of Indian and Islamic styles.
+In fact, Mughal pictures were a blend of Indian and Islamic art.
 One of the key patrons of Mughal painting was Akbar (1556-1605).
 At Fatehpur Sikri, he employed the two Persian master painters Abdus Samad and Mir Sayyid Ali, and attracted artists from throughout India and Persia.
 They painted on cloth using vivid reds, blues and greens, as well more muted Persian colours of pink and peach.

 Rajput